Hitman63/Credit-Card-Analytics-Dashboard/README.md

-Credit-Card-Analytics-Dashboard
+# **Credit Card Analytics Dashboard**

-This project presents a complete Credit Card Analytics Dashboard built in Power BI, divided into two interactive reports:
+* Developed a complete **Credit Card Analytics Dashboard** in Power BI to analyze customer demographics and transaction patterns.

-Credit Card Customer Report – Highlights key customer demographics such as age group, gender, income level, and customer segment.
-This helps financial institutions understand their customer base and identify retention opportunities.
+* Created an interactive **Customer Report** providing insights into age group, gender distribution, income levels, and customer segments to support retention and targeting strategies.

-Credit Card Transaction Report – Provides insights into transaction patterns, including spending categories, regional activity, payment methods, and high-value transactions.
+* Designed a detailed **Transaction Report** covering spending categories, regional activity, payment method preferences, and high-value transactions.
+* Incorporated essential KPIs such as **total transactions, average spend, customer count, and revenue by segment** for quick performance evaluation.
+* Implemented slicers and drill-down features to enable analysis across **time period, region, customer group, and spending category**.
+* Added dynamic **tooltips** to enhance user understanding of trends and behavior patterns.

-Both reports feature essential KPIs like total transactions, average spend, customer count, and revenue by segment.
-Users can explore the data using slicers and filters for drill-down analysis across time, region, and category.
-Overall, this project demonstrates how Power BI can turn customer and transaction data into clear, actionable insights for better credit card usage growth, risk management, and customer engagement.
+* Showcased how Power BI can convert raw customer and transaction data into **actionable insights** for improved credit card usage growth, customer engagement, and risk management.

+---

+If you want, I can format this for your **resume, portfolio, LinkedIn**, or a **project report PDF**.